Elppoliini/Expense_tracker/README.md

 # Expense tracker

-A C-programm to track your expenses.
+A C-program to track your expenses.